siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 ...
 ```

-The pending validator queue was about 4-5000 when I started this and remaining steady.
+The pending validator queue was about 5000 when I started sending batches and remaining steady.
 That meant it would take a few days until the batch was fully activated.
 After a couple of batches, on a Monday morning I discovered another user had done exactly what I tried to avoid: spammed the queue, it was now 15,000+ pending validators, even bigger than the mainnet queue!
 It would be weeks before all our validators activated now.
 This is not a job for the impatient!

 Once the 10,000 validators finally activated though, it was all the more sweeter for waiting.
 Our stack coped well with the load.
 We didn't need to scale out, although following the final 1000 validators, we did need to scale the teku node up slightly from our original instance type due to CPU occasionally maxing out.